-Players in a Server game must be synchronized in order to see each other's moves and interact.
 Players should pick a single player to synchronize with, such as the player who initiated the game.
 This will make sure that everyone's game position is consistent.

 When you synchronize, any side selection, piece movement and map selections you have performed will be reset and replaced with the game information of the player you synchronized to.